H2 USA

 H_{2} USA is a hybrid organization governed by a partnership affiliated with the United States private sector economy and the public sector services.
 The alliance is supportive of a hydrogen economy and hydrogen technologies with a representation by more than thirty cooperatives considering associations, automakers, energy companies, fuel cell suppliers, materials and component manufacturers, national laboratories, non-governmental organizations, and the United States Department of Energy.

-Mission and motto statement

-Promoting the adoption of fuel cell vehicles and hydrogen infrastructure across America.